Left and Right Brains — the delusion and pride of left-brain dominated thinking

 The Divided Brain Documentary featuring Iain McGilchrist with actor-comedian John Cleese of “Monty Python”, neuroanatomist Dr. Jill Bolte Taylor of TED Talks fame, pioneering neuroscientist Dr. Michael Gazzaniga, former Archbishop of Canterbury Rowan Williams, neuroscientist Jurg Kesselring, Aboriginal elder and scientist Dr. Leroy Little Bear, neuroscientist Onur Gunturkun, and – brains!

-The Master and his Emissary: the divided brain and the reshaping of Western civilisation – interview with Iain McGilchrist on ABC radio.
+The Master and his Emissary: the divided brain and the reshaping of Western civilisation [Internet Archive link] [The video is broken, but the transcript can be read if you scroll part way down the linked page.
+Editors.] – interview with Iain McGilchrist on ABC radio.

 Related posts at this blog